Do you have one of the 10 best credit cards of July 2021? | CNN Underscored

 Even our benchmark Citi Double Cash card earns 2% cash back -— 1% when you make a purchase, and 1% when you pay it off — on everything you buy, not just travel and dining, though you can get more value when redeeming your Sapphire Preferred points than you can with simple cash back.

 For many people, the Sapphire Preferred isn’t as flashy as its big brother, the Chase Sapphire Reserve, which comes with travel perks, higher bonus rates and a $300 annual travel credit (but also a significantly higher annual fee).
-But if you don’t need or won’t use all those extra perks as travel slowly crawls back to life, you may be better off with this significantly less-expensive version.
+But if you don’t need or won’t use all those extra perks as travel slowly crawls back to l

-Related: Chase Sapphire Preferred vs. Chase Sapphire Reserve: Which is best for you?

-Where it beats our benchmark card: Travel and dining bonus categories, excellent travel protections, solid airline and hotel partners, sign-up bonus.